Richard Mdluli

 Lieutenant General Richard Naggie Mdluli (born May 1958) was the head of Police Crime Intelligence in South Africa from 2009 to 2012.
 He was replaced by Chris Ngcobo.

 He was dismissed from the South African Police Service on 17 January 2018.
 On 30 July 2019, Mdluli was found guilty of kidnapping and assaulting his former lover's husband.
-He then began serving a five year prison sentence on 29 September 2020.
+He received a five-year prison sentence, which he started serving on 29 September 2020.

 Career

 Richard Mdluli joined the South African Police (SAP) in August 1979 as a Constable in Pietermaritzburg.
 Mdluli was promoted to the Officer Cadre in 1991 as part of the reforms and served as Station Commander at the Vosloorus police station and as the Deputy Police Commissioner of Gauteng.
 In 2007, then Deputy Commissioner Mdluli headed the investigation of fraud and corruption charges against advocate Gerrie Nel, then head of the elite Scorpions investigative unit in Gauteng.
 Nel was arrested in Pretoria on 8 January 2008 and appeared in the Pretoria Magistrate's Court the following day, where the chief prosecutor refused to charge him, due to insufficient evidence.

 Mdluli was appointed as Divisional Commission of Police's Crime Intelligence Division effective from 1 July 2009, after an interview with four of Jacob Zuma's cabinet.
 The panel was led by Police Minister Nathi Mthethwa and included State Security Minister Siyabonga Cwele, the then home affairs deputy minister Malusi Gigaba and former safety and security deputy minister Susan Shabangu.